Waris Dirie: Early life

-Dirie was born as one of twelve children into a nomadic family in 1965 in the area of Galkayo.
-Her first name, Waris, means desert flower.
-When she was five, she suffered mutilation in the form of infibulation.
 At the age of thirteen, she fled through the desert to Mogadishu in order to escape an arranged marriage to a 60-year-old man.
 She first stayed there with relatives, although her escape was not tolerated.

-One of her uncles, who was then Somali ambassador to the United Kingdom, was looking for a maid.
+One of her uncles, who was then the Somali ambassador to the United Kingdom, was looking for a maid.
 With the help of her aunt, she convinced her uncle to hire her and take her to London, where she worked at her uncle's house for little pay.
 After her uncle's four-year term, Dirie left and lived in a number of unstable housing arrangements, later renting a room in a YMCA.
 She earned her living as a cleaner in a local McDonald's.
 She also began evening classes to learn English.